coire1/vue-inject-env/README.md

-# react-inject-env
+# vue-inject-env

-`react-inject-env` is a tool that allows you to inject your environment variables after building the static files, allowing you to deploy the same build to multiple environments quickly.
+`vue-inject-env` is a tool that allows you to inject your environment variables after building the static files, allowing you to deploy the same build to multiple environments quickly.

 ## Usage

 [Sample project](./sample/v2/README.md)

-### 1. Install react-inject-env
+### 1. Install vue-inject-env

 ```
-npm install react-inject-env --save-dev
+npm install vue-inject-env --save-dev
-yarn add react-inject-env --dev
+yarn add vue-inject-env --dev
 ```

 ### 2. Update Code